-News media remain the most widely used source of information about climate change and how we might respond, and it is important that journalists and editors in all media organisations are equipped to cover the issue, what it means globally as well as for them and their communities, and help people understand how we might respond to it.
+News media remains the most widely used source of information about climate change and how we might respond.
+It is important that journalists and editors across media organisations are equipped to cover the issue both globally as well as in their own communities in order to help people understand how to respond to these changes.

 The Oxford Climate Journalism Network was co-founded in 2021 by the Reuters Institute’s Deputy Director Meera Selva and Visiting Fellow and Advisory Board Member Wolfgang Blau.
-It is funded for the first year of activities.
+The European Climate Foundation provided generous funding for the first year of activities.
 The OCJN was awarded a grant from the Laudes Foundation to continue operations until the end of 2023.

 The Oxford Climate Journalism Network has the unique ability to tap into the Reuters Institute’s global network of journalists and journalism researchers as well as into Oxford University’s global networks of scientists in all disciplines relevant to this programme.

 It is open not only to science, environmental or climate journalists but equally to journalists of any other vertical who are interested in adding the climate dimension to the topics they currently cover, as well as editors and news media executives.
 Our working assumption is that climate change is not only a topic but rather a systemic issue that affects all verticals of a typical news organisation, including its culture, lifestyle, health, technology, architecture, food, sports or travel journalism.

 The Oxford Climate Journalism Network addresses some of the challenges journalists find when reporting on climate change and help editors and news media executives develop their approach to these issues.
 It will look at how to expand coverage across different verticals, identify reliable data sources, understand complex issues and rethink beat reporting, to ensure that an understanding of environmental issues permeates all areas of the newsroom.
 It will be structured around four elements:

 - Journalist Fellowships for mid-career journalists to join us in Oxford to work on projects related to different aspects of how news media approach climate change.